 - Completion of 63 semester hours with a minimum 2.5 cumulative grade point average.
 The program includes a 48-hour core consisting of 15 hours of Bible, 17 hours of theology and a 16-hour ministry leadership emphasis.
-An additional 15 hours are given to elective credits. - A minimum of 32 semester hours must be achieved at Grand Rapids Theological Seminary by transfer students. - 3.
-Completed standing credit is limited to 1/6 of the degree program requirements (10 hours). - 4.
-Credits achieved by on-line and/or by distance education are limited to a maximum of five courses within the degree program. - Evidence of personal commitment to Jesus Christ and a life pattern of moral character and conduct. - 6.
-Completion of all assessments. - 7.
-Participation in entrance, mid-point and exit assessments. - 8.
-Submission of all student learning portfolio requirements. - 9.
-The meeting of all financial obligations. - 10.
-Five years from matriculation are permitted to complete all degree requirements. - 11.
+An additional 15 hours are given to elective credits. - 2.
+A minimum of 32 semester hours must be achieved at Grand Rapids Theological Seminary by transfer students. - 3.
+Advanced standing credit is limited to /4 of the degree program requirements (16 hours). - 4.
+Credits achieved online and/or by distance education are limited to a maximum of eight courses (24 hours) within the degree program. - 5.
+Evidence of personal commitment to Jesus Christ and a life pattern of moral character and conduct. - 6.
+Completion of all assessments, including entrance, mid-point and exit assessments. - 7.
+The meeting of all financial obligations. - 8.
+Five years from matriculation are permitted to complete all degree requirements. - 9.
 Participation in commencement.